The Rubin Museum | NYC | Geometric patterning of a Bodhisattva print

 Below is a photograph of the 16×20″ poster of nearly all the paintings of the digital gathering of the Girvin Bodhisattva mala.

-Write to us at email@example.com if you’re interested in a custom-printed and signed edition on torn-edged laid stock of the complete poster impression.
+Visit us on Etsy if you’re interested in a custom-printed and signed edition on torn-edged laid stock of the complete poster impression.

 NOTES ON THE TRADITION